OCR-D/gt-repo-scripts/README.md

 **🌻 table_hide.css**
    - CSS stylesheet to customize the formatting of GH pages.
 The GH pages use the dinky template (https://pages-themes.github.io/dinky/).

 **🌻 levelparser.css**
    - CSS stylesheet for customising the formatting of GH pages, in particular for determining the transcription and structure levels.

+## Overview of additional files

+**🖹 megalevelrules.xml**
+  -  Megalevelrules.xml file contains all OCR-D Ground-Truth Transcription Level Rules.
+These rules are based on the encodings published by the Medieval Unicode Font Initiative (MUFI).
+  - These rules are used for so-called level parsing.
+  - The megalevelrules are generated automatically.
+See also: https://github.com/OCR-D/gt-MufiLevelRules
+  - The file available here is a copy of: https://raw.githubusercontent.com/OCR-D/gt-MufiLevelRules/gh-pages/rules/megalevelrules.xml

 ## Github Action Template